D21136

 MiniArt 35352 StuG III Ausf.
 G Alkett Prod.
 October 1943 SCALA 1/35

 MiniArt 35352 StuG III Ausf.
 G Alkett Prod.
 October 1943 SCALE 1/35.
-The StuG III (Sturmgeschutz III) was a German armored gun of World War II.
-The first prototypes of the vehicle were built in 1937, and series production continued from 1940 to 1945, ending with the production of approximately 10,300 vehicles.
-The StuG III in E version was powered by a single 300 hp Maybach HL 120 TRM engine.
-It was armed (E version) with a 75 mm short barrel cannon. and 1 MG34 7.92 mm caliber machine gun.
-The StuG III was created as a result of an initiative undertaken by Erich von Manstein, who in a letter to General Beck in 1935 reported the need to create assault artillery for the advancing infantry within the mechanized units of the Wehrmacht .
-Ultimately, Daimler-Benz was tasked with designing a new vehicle, which itself used the chassis of the PzKpfw III Ausf.
-B. Several versions of the StuG III pistol were produced during series production.
-Chronologically, the first was the A version, armed with the 75 mm Stuk 37 L/24 gun and based on the chassis of the PzKpfw III Ausf tanks.
-F and G and produced from the beginning of 1940.
-Soon after, the B version was created, the first to be produced on a large scale, which differed only slightly from the A version.
+The StuG III (Sturmgeschutz III) was a German armored gun of the Second World War.
+The first prototypes of the vehicle were built in 1937 and series production continued in the period 1940–1945, ending with the production of approximately 10,300 vehicles.
+The StuG III in the E version was powered by a single 300 hp Maybach HL 120 TRM engine.
+It was armed (E version) with a short-barreled 75 mm cannon and 1 MG34 caliber 7.92 mm machine gun.
+The StuG III was created following an initiative undertaken by Erich von Manstein, who in a letter to General Beck in 1935 highlighted the need for assault artillery for the infantry advancing within the Wehrmacht's mechanized units.
+Daimler-Benz was ultimately commissioned to design a new vehicle, which itself used the chassis of the PzKpfw III Ausf.
+B. Several versions of the StuG III gun were produced during series production.
+Chronologically, the first was the A version, armed with the 75 mm Stuk 37 L/24 cannon and based on the chassis of the PzKpfw III Ausf.
+F and G tanks, and produced from early 1940.
+Soon after, the B version was created, the first to be mass-produced, which differed only slightly from the A version.
 In 1941, the D version, which had better armor and sights, went into production.
-The E version was quickly created, which was the first to receive additional armament in the form of an MG34 machine gun.
-In early 1942, the StuG III underwent a major modification to effectively become a tank destroyer by installing a long-barreled 75 mm StuK 40 L/48 gun.
-The designation of the car was also changed to StuG 40.
-In the period 1940-1945, the StuG III served on almost all fronts on which the German army fought.
-It turned out to be a very useful weapon, cheap to produce and, above all, effective.
-It is estimated that several versions of the StuG were responsible for the destruction of approximately 20,000 Soviet tanks and armored vehicles in 1941–1945.
+The E version was quickly created, the first to receive additional armament in the form of an MG34 machine gun.
+In early 1942, the StuG III underwent a major modification to become a true tank destroyer, installing a long-barreled 75 mm StuK 40 L/48 gun.
+The vehicle's designation was also changed to StuG 40.
+Between 1940 and 1945, the StuG III served on almost every front the German army fought on.
+It proved to be a very useful weapon, cheap to produce, and, above all, effective.
+It is estimated that various versions of the StuG were responsible for the destruction of approximately 20,000 Soviet tanks and armored vehicles between 1941 and 1945.
+WE DO NOT SHIP TO THE CANARY ISLANDS.

 TAMIYA